 Sociology is the scientific study of society and social interaction.
-It focuses on the reciprocal relationship between society and the individual - how social institutions (for example, family, education, religion, politics, and culture) shape people's behaviour, beliefs, and identity, as well as how individuals, in turn, construct and change the societies that they live in.
-Knowledge of sociology can help us: recover (understand/analyse) our immediate past, anticipate the future of society; appreciate the diversity of human existence in society; deal with current societal problems and in so doing, help us strive for the creation of a better society for all.
+It focuses on the reciprocal relationship between society and the individual - how social institutions (for example, family, education, religion, politics, and culture) shape people's behaviour, beliefs, and identity, as well as how individuals, in turn, construct and change their societies.
+Knowledge of sociology can help us: recover (understand/analyse) our immediate past, anticipate the future of society; appreciate the diversity of human existence in society, deal with current societal problems and in so doing, help us strive for the creation of a better society for all.